-Aquarium Plan members need to be admitted to a POLMED designated service provider (DSP) hospital to avoid a co-payment.
+Marine and Aquarium Plan members need to be admitted to a POLMED Network hospital to avoid a co-payment.

 All products and services received in hospital are paid from the in-hospital benefit category, provided pre-authorisation is obtained.
 Important: Managed healthcare protocols are applied.

 Pre-authorisation is required for specialised scans.
 In case of emergencies, the Scheme must be notified within 24 hours or on the first working day afterwards.
 If you do not obtain pre-authorisation, the Scheme will impose a co-payment of R500 per procedure.

 You need to visit specialists in the POLMED Specialist Network.